Case Interview Practice

 Aurora Airlines: The Arctic Ambassador: case interview walkthrough

-Prepare for your case interview with the Aurora Airlines: The Arctic Ambassador case.
-This medium-difficulty case focuses on market sizing and demand estimation in the travel industry.
-It is designed to challenge your analytical skills and ability to think critically about a unique market scenario.
+Prepare for your case interview with the "Aurora Airlines: The Arctic Ambassador" case.
+This medium-difficulty case focuses on market sizing and demand estimation within the travel industry.
+You will engage with a balanced mix of qualitative and quantitative follow-ups, making it an excellent opportunity to showcase your analytical skills.

 What this case tests